 - 5) The 'Number in sample' figures in column Z will also automatically update (see Figure 5).
 Depending on your trust, the numbers may be different. - a.
-If you have enough eligible Type 1 and Type 3 attendances, then this should show 1100 Type 1 records and 500 Type 3 records. - b.
-If you do not have enough Type 3 attendances, then you may have over 1100 Type 1 records and fewer than 500 Type 3 records.
+If you have enough eligible Type 1 and Type 3 attendances, then this should show 1100 Type 1 records and 690 Type 3 records. - b.
+If you do not have enough Type 3 attendances, then you may have over 1100 Type 1 records and fewer than 690 Type 3 records.
 If this is the case, please ensure you contact the SCCEM. - c.
-If you do not have a Type 3 department, all your cases (1600) will be Type 1. - d.
-In almost all cases, the total sample size shown should be 1600.
+If you do not have a Type 3 department, all your cases (1600) will be Type 1. - In almost all cases, total sample size shown should be either 1600 if you are submitting a Type 1 sample only, and 1790 you are submitting both a Type 1 and Type 3 sample.
 If you have a different total figure, please contact the SCCEM.

 Number in sample

 Department type 1: 1100

-Department type 3: 500
+Department type 3: 690

-Total sample size: 1600
+Total sample size: 1790

 Figure 5.
 Number in sample as selected by the spreadsheet.
-This figure is for a trust with both type 1 and type 3 departments e.
+This figure is for a trust with both Type 1 and Type 3 departments e.
 Now filter by column A so that only cases with a '1' in the column are shown.
 These are the cases that will be included in your sample.
 You can filter this column by clicking the grey arrow in cell A1 and making sure only '1' is selected, as shown in Figure 6, then clicking 'OK'.

 Figure 6.
-Filtering the data at Column A to show records that have been selected f.
-With the filter still on, select all data in columns B 'Trust Code' through to X 'Mobile phone indicator', right click, and press copy
+Filtering the data at Column A to show records that have been selected

-- 6) Now paste the data you have just copied into tab 3 'Initial selected sample' - 7) Check that the number of records you have pasted in to tab 3 'Initial selected sample' matches the total number of records in your sample indicated in the 'Total sample size' field of tab 2.
-For most trusts this will be 1600 (please note that the column titles are in the first row, so the total number of records in tab 3 will be the number of rows minus 1).
+- f.
+With the filter still on, select all data in columns B 'Trust Code' through to column X 'Mobile phone indicator', right click, and press copy. - 6) Now paste the data you have just copied into tab 3 'Initial selected sample' - 7) Check that the number of records you have pasted into tab 3 'Initial selected sample' matches the total number of records in your sample indicated in the 'Total sample size' field of tab 2.
+This will be 1600 if your trust is submitting a Type 1 sample only and 1790 if your trust is submitting both a Type 1 and Type 3 sample (please note that the column titles are in the first row, so the total number of records in tab 3 will be the number of rows minus 1).